I'm Thinking of Ending Things (novel): Plot summary

 The story is narrated by Jake's unnamed girlfriend of only a few months.
-They met in a pub, during a college trivia night, and Jake gave her his phone number by writing it on a piece of paper and slipping it into her bag.
+They met in a pub during a college trivia night, and Jake gave her his phone number by writing it on a piece of paper and slipping it into her bag.
 Several weeks later, he takes her to meet his parents on their remote farm.
 She has been considering "ending things", but has not told him yet.
 It is a long drive, and they engage in lengthy philosophical discussions.

 The evening with Jake's parents turns out to be unpleasant and scary.
 They ask her awkward questions, and she sees unsettling things, like a picture of Jake as a child that looks as if it could be her.
 During the long drive home, Jake decides to stop at a Dairy Queen, to which the narrator reluctantly agrees.
-She recognizes one of the girls that works at the Dairy Queen, but can't pinpoint why.
+She recognizes one of the girls who works at the Dairy Queen, but can't pinpoint why.
 After getting back on the road, Jake wants to dispose of their trash at a nearby deserted high school.
 After doing so, he starts making out with her in the car in front of the school, but stops due to a flashback memory where he sees the janitor watching them from one of the windows.
 Furious, Jake leaves her alone in the car and enters the school building to confront him.

 After a long wait in the cold car, Jake's girlfriend goes looking for him.
 She searches the long corridors in the main building, before realizing that she is being followed.
 Believing it to be the janitor, she tries to hide and quickly gets lost.
 Jake's girlfriend relives traumatic childhood experiences of a neighbor visiting her mother and threatening to take her away.
 Frightened, she wishes she had ended things with Jake.
 At this point, the narration begins to become more fractious and disjointed, with the narrator losing sight of their identities.
 The narrator remembers where the gym is, even though she has never been to the school before.
 Making her way there, hoping to find a way out, she starts to physically deteriorate, and she begins referring to herself using the plural "we", rather than "I".
 It soon becomes apparent that the narrator and Jake are, in fact, the same person.